 Museums in Oberon

-Oberon has a number of museums where the district’s history is proudly displayed through a great number of interesting exhibits.
-In town is the Military Museum, the Railway Museum and the Oberon and District Museum.
+Museums in Oberon proudly display the district’s history.
+All the museums boast a great number of interesting exhibits.
+In town is the Military Museum, the Heritage Railway Museum and the Oberon and District Museum.
 Further afield, the Rockley Mill and Stables Museum is well worth a visit.

 The Oberon Military Museum houses an array of weapons from World War 1 to the present.
 Also on display are medals and various items used by our Australian Armed Forces.
 Various other items used by the Australian Armed Forces are also on display.

 Outside the museum stands The Light Horse, created by local talented artist and sculptor, Harrie Fasher.

 Located on the corner of Oberon and Dudley Sts, the museum is open Wednesdays, and Fridays from noon until 4pm and Saturdays and Public Holidays from 10am to 4pm.
 Admission is free.